apexcharts/Blazor-ApexCharts/README.md

 ```

 ### Chart Options
-Apex Chart options is available in the ApexChartOptions class that can be passed to the chart.
+Apex Chart options are available in the ApexChartOptions class that can be passed to the chart.
 More info in Apex documentation [ApexCharts Docs](https://apexcharts.com/docs/options/).

 [![Stargazers repo roster for @apexcharts/Blazor-ApexCharts](https://reporoster.com/stars/dark/apexcharts/Blazor-ApexCharts)](https://github.com/apexcharts/Blazor-ApexCharts/stargazers)